-But when it comes to video marketing – and ultimately your brand and business – being in a hurry and needing overly convenient should not be a consideration.
+Simply because, when it comes to video marketing – and ultimately your brand and business – being in a hurry and needing overly convenience should not be a consideration.

 You’re trying to convince your audience that your product or service has value.
 It is imperative that you do it with a video that doesn’t project low value.
-Video that is done well will be the most valuable tool your company has in its arsenal, and can feed mouths (employees, families, and yes, yaks’) for years to come.
+A video that is done well will be the most valuable tool your company has in its arsenal and can feed mouths (employees, families, and yes, yaks’) for years to come.

-If you are going with an overseas or new resource, your head of marketing is likely going to have to invest 40-60 hours of time creating, guiding, giving notes and feedback so many times that she may just walk out in protest (So, be careful!), cheaper means MUCH more of your time.
+If you are going with an overseas or new resource, your head of marketing is likely going to have to invest 60-160 hours of time creating, guiding, giving notes and feedback so many times that she may just walk out in protest (So, be careful!), cheaper means MUCH more of your time.

 Further, if you are a business executive making the decision, keep in mind the per hour wage that your internal project owner makes.
-Is that budget best spent on a low priced hoodwink-artist with endless-revisions?
-It needs to factor in to that ‘cheap price’.
+Is that budget best spent on a low-priced unknown artist with endless revisions?
+It needs to factor into that ‘cheap price’.